Music B.A.

 This is a course-intensive and/or sequential program, and students who intend to pursue this major must begin taking classes for the major in their first year at the University of California, Santa Cruz.
 All students intending to major in music are strongly encouraged to email music@ucsc.edu to schedule a phone-advising appointment with the undergraduate advisor at some point during their first year.

-The Theory Placement Exam is for placement of students, including transferring or re-entering students, into the appropriate music core course (MUSC 13, MUSC 14, or MUSC 30A).
+The Theory Placement Exam is for placement of students, including transferring or re-entering students, into the appropriate Western music theory course (MUSC 14, or MUSC 30A).
 It includes written sections in the areas of theory and musicianship that emphasize aural recognition and identification of musical structures (intervals, chords, rhythms, meters, etc.).
 Students may prepare for the exam by honing skills in reading both bass and treble clef and in recognizing melodic and harmonic structures, and complex rhythmic patterns.

-Students with some theory background should plan to take the Theory Placement Exam to place into MUSC 13, MUSC 14, or MUSC 30A.
-Students without any theory background, or weak aural skills, should enroll in MUSC 13, or MUSC 14 in their first year in order to prepare for the placement exam.
+Students without any theory background, or weak aural skills, should plan to enroll in MUSC 20A in their first year in order to prepare for MUSC 14 and the placement exam.
 Admission to MUSC 30A is primarily based on the Theory Placement Exam scores, but students who get a final grade of “A” or "A+" in MUSC 14 are eligible to automatically place into MUSC 30A.

-The Theory Placement Exam is held twice a year: on the Tuesday before instruction begins in fall quarter, from 10:00 a.m.-12:30 p.m., and right before the beginning of spring quarter (schedule TBA).
+The Theory Placement Exam is held twice a year: on the Tuesday before instruction begins in fall quarter, from 10:00 a.m.-12:30 p.m., and right before the beginning of Winter quarter (schedule TBA).
 No signup is necessary.
 Students should bring a pencil.
-Students can visit the Music Department website to view the sample exam
+Students can visit the Music Department website to view the sample exam.

 Transfer Information and Policy